FootClanSoldier/SystemExplorer.CodeService/Spikes/RoslynLanguageServerCapabilityProbe/README.md

 - `UnsuitableCandidate` — one or more required capability gates failed;
 - `Inconclusive` — reserved for infrastructure conditions where a semantic decision cannot safely be made.

-These statuses are spike evidence only.
-They do **not** mean Roslyn LS has been selected for production and do not implement Roadmap Phase 6, Phase 7, or Phase 8.
+These status names are preserved for report compatibility with the probe's original candidate-selection role.
+They are **spike-local evidence**, not the current SystemExplorer.CodeService architecture state.
+Roslyn Language Server has since been selected and integrated into production CodeService.
+A `SuitableCandidate*` result therefore means that the tested probe gates passed; it does not perform or control the production selection.
+Likewise, an `UnsuitableCandidate` result is evidence about the tested runtime/scenario and is not by itself an instruction to replace the production semantic engine.

 ## Cancellation and process-tree retirement